CrystallizeAPI/import-utilities/.changeset/ninety-wasps-occur.md

 '@crystallize/import-utilities': minor
 ---

-Added the ability to get all orders on create spec.
+Added the ability to get all customers on create spec.
 Example:

   ```
   const spec = await bootstrapper.createSpec({